solygambas/kotlin-projects/25-to-do-notes/README.md

 - setting up, running, and interpreting both local and instrumental tests in Android.
 - writing unit tests in Android using JUnit4 and Hamcrest.
 - writing simple LiveData and ViewModel tests with the AndroidX Test Library.
+- making a fake data source.
+- writing a test using dependency injection.
+- setting up a fake repository.
+- using the fake repository inside a ViewModel.
+- launching a fragment from a test.
+- making a ServiceLocator.
+- writing an integration test with Espresso UI testing framework.
+- using Mockito to write Navigation tests.

 Based on 3 tutorials by Google Codelabs (2022):